maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/sphinx/hildonobjects.rst

 :class:`HildonTouchSelector` is a selector widget, that allows users to select items from one to many predefined lists.
 It is very similar to :class:`GtkComboBox` , but with several individual pannable columns.

-Normally, you would use :class:`HildonTouchSelector` together with a :class:`HildonPickerDialog` activated from a button.
+Normally, you would use :class:`HildonTouchSelector` together with a :class:`PickerDialog` activated from a button.
 For the most common cases, you should use :class:`HildonPickerButton` .

 The composition of each column in the selector is represented by a :class:`GtkTreeModel` .
 To add a new column to a :class:`HildonTouchSelector` , use `hildon_touch_selector_append_column() <hildon-touch-selector-append-column>`_ .
 If you want to add a text-only column, without special attributes, use `hildon_touch_selector_append_text_column() <hildon-touch-selector-append-text-column>`_ .